10-2-pursuit/React-Group-Project-Prep/README.md

 ### 6. Delegated Tasks
 Assign specific tasks to each team member.
 Define roles and responsibilities, ensuring everyone has a clear understanding of their contributions.
 This will foster efficient teamwork and individual accountability.
 Each task should detail a  User Story that explains a desired feature.
 Each member of the team must be assigned at least one user story to work on over the course of the project.

+For the most part its going to be a collaborative effort, we will be helping each other code while being in the same study rooms.
+We will deligate the following minor task to each individual:
+Mikal - Design
+James - Routes
+Alexander - API Fetch
+Erick - basic app structure

 ## Deliverables